Publication Ethics and Publication Malpractice Statement

 - Journal Ownership and Management

-The journal is owned by the IBA and is managed by the editorial office, which oversees the pre-publication and post-publication processes and all related matters.
+The journal is owned by the Institute of Business Administration, Karachi (IBA), and is managed by the editorial office, which oversees the pre-publication and post-publication processes and all related matters.

-The editor will make the final decision on accepting, rejecting or demanding alterations to the manuscript.
-In doing this the editor will follow the policies of the journal's editorial board keeping in view legal requirements, copyright infringement and plagiarism.
+The editor makes the final decision on accepting, rejecting or demanding alterations to the manuscript.
+In doing this the editor will look at the legal requirements, copyright infringement and plagiarism aspects.
 Furthermore, the editor reserves the right to edit, clarify or shorten the manuscript as considered appropriate.

-The editor will decide which manuscripts are suitable for publication solely on the basis of originality and quality.
-The decisions will not take into account the race religious beliefs, gender, sexual orientation, ethnic origin, citizenship, or political philosophy of the authors.
+The editor decides which manuscripts are suitable for publication solely on the basis of originality and quality.
+The decision does not take into account the race religious belief, gender, sexual orientation, ethnic origin, citizenship, or political philosophy of the authors.
+In order to maintain transparency, the editor along with managing editor use the electronic submission system for all communications.

 - Confidentiality

-The editor and any editorial staff will not reveal any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
+The editor and any editorial staff should not reveal any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial support providers, and the publisher, as appropriate.

 2. Responsibilities of the Author